mind-co/blog/index.md

 # think good thoughts

+go [here](/posts/what-is-comind) for the current best description of what comind is.

 if you go to the main site ([comind.me](https://comind.me)) you will be disappointed. comind doesn't work yet, sorry 🤙. we'll keep you updated. i guess that means you can't think good thoughts. well, you can think them somewhere else. i hear the outdoors are nice.

 oh well, life presses on.